 In case you are connecting to a remote machine that has more than one monitor, the Desktop Central Remote Control options will automatically detect this configuration and displays it on the ActiveX tool bar.
 Further, the user can select a particular monitor that is associated with a remote machine individually and this will be displayed over the Remote Control session that is established.
 Multi-Monitors are especially useful when you need to troubleshoot a remote machine in a collaborative manner.
 Desktop Central's dual monitor support facilitates easy remote control set up and easy switching options between the primary and secondary monitors.

 Remote recording feature of Desktop Central promises better security, and it is highly useful for audit purpose.
 Administrators can view the recorded remote sessions, to monitor the activities during the remote sessions which ensures data security.
+Also, Recorded remote sessions can be downloaded by prompting user for authentication.
+This ensures that the information is under careful supervision and provides rock solid security.
 Companies who strive to comply with the regulatory bodies, like HIPPA compliance, PCI compliance, Trade Practice compliance etc,. can use this feature to ensure that they meet the compliance standards.

-Desktop Sharing supports connecting to desktops running any of the following OS versions:
+Desktop Sharing supports connecting to desktops running any of the following Windows OS versions:

 The free edition of Desktop Central offers remote desktop sharing functionality, which can be used to manage up to 25 desktops.